 - Only fully completed applications will be reviewed by the application committee.
 Applying to the Valor Games Midwest does not guarantee acceptance.

-- Applicants will be notified of their acceptance status on or before July 22, 2022.
+- The application will close on July 14.
+Applications will be reviewed on a rolling basis.
+Applicants will be notified of their acceptance status on or before July 21, 2023.

-- Hotel accommodations will available to all athletes that are interested.
+- Hotel accommodations will be available to all athletes that are interested.

 If you experience any difficulty with the online application or have any additional questions about Valor Games Midwest, please contact Veterans Programs at email@example.com